okuramasafumi/alba/README.md

 ## Why named "Alba"?

 The name "Alba" comes from "albatross", a kind of birds.
 In Japanese, this bird is called "Aho-dori", which means "stupid bird".
 I find it funny because in fact albatrosses fly really fast.
 I hope Alba looks stupid but in fact it does its job quick.

-## Alba internals

-Alba has three component, `Serializer`, `Resource` and `Value` (`Value` is conceptual and not implemented directly).

-`Serializer` is a component responsible for rendering JSON output with `Resource`. `Serializer` can add more data to `Resource` such as `metadata`.
-Users can define one single `Serializer` and reuse it for all `Resource`s.
-The main interface is `#serialize`.

-`Resource` is a component responsible for defining how an object (or a collection of objects) is converted into JSON.
-The difference between `Serializer` and `Resource` is that while `Serializer` can add arbitrary data into JSON, `Resource` can get data only from the object under it.
-The main interface is `#serializable_hash`.

-`One` and `Many` are the special object fetching other resources and converting them into Hash.

-The main `Alba` module holds config values and one convenience method, `.serialize`.

 ## Development